simple-crypto/SCALib/docs/index.rst

 We strongly appreciate if you could mention to us your usage SCALib for concrete projects so that we can add you to the lists below.
-Please send an email to Olivier Bronchain.
+Please send an email to Olivier Bronchain and Gaëtan Cassiers, or directly open a pull request.

 Scientific publications
 -----------------------